Trends

 Innovating for Wearable Medical Devices

-Patients are routinely sent home with some type of monitoring device to record anything from heart rates to sleep cycles.
-Such devices tend to be cumbersome because they are often strapped on and may be attached to wires.
-This can make it difficult for patients to engage in their normal activities or to sleep, limiting patient compliance and skewing data.
-Finally, passage of data to the doctor is not immediate.
-The patient must bring the device back to the doctor for analysis.
+Until recently, patients could be sent home with some type of monitoring device to record anything from heart rates to sleep cycles.
+Such devices tend to be cumbersome because they are often strapped onto the body and may be attached to wires.
+This made it difficult for patients to engage in their normal activities or to sleep, limiting patient compliance and skewing data.
+Passage of data to the doctor was not immediate.
+The patient had to bring the device back to the doctor for analysis.

 Rising Demand for Wearable Medical Devices

 The market for wearable medical devices is surging.
-GlobalData, a global research firm in the UK, estimated the wearable technology market to grow to $100 billion by 2027.
-Compounding patient compliance issues with increased demand for outpatient and remote research subject monitoring, and more immediate test results/data and treatment, are driving the development of ever-smaller, less invasive devices that can enable faster test results and treatment.
+The wearable technology market is expected to grow to $184.75 billion by 2033*.
+Patient compliance issues with increased demand for outpatient and research subject monitoring, along with more immediate test results data are driving the development of smaller, less invasive devices that can enable faster test results and treatment.

 Benefits Of Wearable Devices Applied Directly to The Skin

-1. They would streamline the entire process as we know it, from providing devices to patients, to potentially transferring data, to communicating treatment.
-In an ideal scenario, doctors would receive the data electronically in real time and could message the patient with treatment instructions.
+1. Streamlines the entire process from providing devices to patients, transferring data, to communicating treatment.
+Doctors receive the data electronically in real time and message the patient with treatment instructions.

-2. Devices would be innocuous — no more uncomfortable straps or wires that can limit range of motion.
+2. Devices are now innocuous — no more uncomfortable straps or wires that can limit range of motion.

 3. Set it and forget it.
-The devices could be applied in the hospital or doctor’s office and stay in place for several days.
+The devices could be applied in the hospital or doctor’s office and stay in place for several days or longer.

-The development of such devices also holds promise for the consumer market, so long as the technology continues to improve, and the price becomes more affordable.
-Time will tell.
-In the meantime, the value proposition for health care providers is that they can better control proper and consistent device usage because patients can wear a device for multiple days without having to remove or reapply it, thereby ensuring multiple days-worth of data.
+The development of such devices also holds promise for the consumer market, as the technology continues to improve and the price becomes more affordable.
+In the meantime, health care providers can better control proper and consistent device usage because patients can wear a device for multiple days without having to remove or reapply it, thereby ensuring multiple days-worth of data.

 The primary challenge lies in finding an wearable device adhesive that is aggressive enough for long-term wear while also offering pain-free removal.
 Breathability and the ability to withstand a brief shower or physical activity are also important factors.